tony-0130/eBPF-playground/README.md

 ## Target Machine

 ### Kernel config
-Can using the command `zgrep CONFIG_BPF /proc/config.gz` to check we have enable these neccessary configurations.
+Use the command `zgrep CONFIG_BPF /proc/config.gz` to verify these necessary configurations are enabled:

 ```conf
 CONFIG_BPF=y